Ultimate Guide to Kauai

 Skip the Convertible on Kauai

 You will need to rent a car to get around the island.
-There is a bus service offered, but these tend to run limited hours.
+There is bus service offered, but these tend to run for limited hours.
 There is no need for a four-wheel-drive vehicle for the areas where you will find vacation rentals and resorts.

 Planning For Kauai Weather

 On Kauai, as on other islands, the mountains act as screens that catch the rain-heavy clouds.
 Some sides of the Hawaiian Islands are more susceptible to the rain generated by the clouds trapped by the mountain ranges.
-On Kauai, the north and eastern shores tend to be wetter.
-You might be tempted to stay away, but know that some of the most beautiful spots on the island are there, including the legendary mountain peak of Bali Hai, made famous in the movie South Pacific.
-Here are some numbers to put the north and south shores into perspective.
-Basically, the north will receive about twice as much rain as Poipu in the south.
+Generally, northern and eastern or leeward shores tend to be wetter.

 Average Weather on the Garden Isle